cryptopunkscc/portal/doc/overview.md

 ### Astral daemon

 Portal requires `astrald` to be running on the user space.
-For convenience `portal-installer` includes compatible version of `astrald` and installs it along with other dependencies.
+For convenience `install-portal-to-astral` includes compatible version of `astrald` and installs it along with other dependencies.

 Portal itself is capable to start `astrald` as subprocess if needed.
 In general, you can start `astrald` as separate process before starting `portal`,